 Mistakes You Should Avoid

-There is technically no wrong answer to the interview question "How would you weigh a plane without scales?"
-But there are a number of things you don’t want to say in your response.
+There is technically no wrong answer to this interview question.
+But there are a number of things you don't want to say in your response.

 Don't ever say "I don't know" when answering this question.
 This response will paint you as being lazy and unimaginative.
 And don't just sit there quietly for a few minutes thinking about it.